 Limitations of the Attitudinal Entropy Framework

 Despite its merits, the Attitudinal Entropy Framework as it was put forward by Dalege and colleagues is also limited in important ways.
 First, attitude elements are modeled as nodes that can only be switched on or off and are thus stripped from any (relational) content (e.g., the content of beliefs), making it difficult to see how consistency between attitude elements could be determined.
 The assumption that only the (momentary) valence of attitude elements (modeled as a binary variable) is compared in this process is unfeasible given that it is not specified how the valence of attitude elements (not only beliefs but also behaviors and feelings) is determined.
-Moreover, studies show that content-related characteristics of information about attitude objects (e.g., its diagnosticity or believability: Cone, Mann, & Ferguson, 2018) determines evaluation more than the amount of positive and negative information.
+Moreover, studies show that content-related characteristics of information about attitude objects (e.g., its diagnosticity or believability: Cone, Mann, & Ferguson, 2018) determine evaluation more than the amount of positive and negative information.
 For instance, Cone and Ferguson (2015) found that participants exhibited negative rather than positive implicit and explicit evaluations of a person named Bob when they learned many pieces of positive information about Bob but only one piece of negative information that was, however, more diagnostic of Bob’s true character (e.g., that Bob was a child molester).

 Second, as noted earlier, Dalege and colleagues refer to cognitive concepts such as inferences and motivation.
 However, their treatment of these concepts is rather superficial.
 With regard to the concept of motivation, they argue that the mental system is motivated to reduce entropy because that entropy causes distress.
 However, without an explanation of the motivational role of entropy, the current framework pushes the question of attitudes back from explaining attitudes to explaining entropy and distress.
 Note that modeling of entropy (described as consistency detection) does not solve this issue because this modeling is also merely descriptive and does not directly tie into important mental level concepts.